nitrologic/blitz2/README.md

 Official Acid Software Amiga development tools by Mark Sibly with contributions from Simon Armstrong and the wider Amiga Blitz community.

+## Latest

+Added marksdemos and simonsdemos to new examples source folder.
+Ascii tokens planned.

 ## Blitz2 Source

 The source code to Blitz2 is here.
 It is 68000 assembler with tabs best set to 8 or 12.